moimikey/awesome-devtools/README.md

 ### Generators

+- [JSONGenerator](https://www.jsongenerator.io) - Create random JSON data
 - [Pure CSS Apple](http://purecssapple.com/) - Pure CSS Apple devices with scrollable media
-- [JSONGenerator](https://www.jsongenerator.io) - Create random JSON data
+- [Readme](https://nxt-readme.vercel.app) - All in one tool to quickly generate a readme for your project or github profile.

 ### Image